msf-oca-his/dhis-performance-scripts/README.md

   ```

 #### how to run export_anlaytics.sh
+* **NOTE:**
-* **NOTE:** Before you run the script, you have configure config.json file and give different value for dataElementId.
+  * Before you run the script, you have configure config.json file and give different value for dataElementId as mentioned in     the **To get dataElementId** value section.
+  * run ```node node dataValuesGeneratedScript.js``` to get differnt dataValues json to post.
 * Same as the above command.
 ```
 Ex: ./export_analytics.sh 15 10
 ```
 ### how to run metadata_sync.sh
-* **NOTE:** Before you run the script, you should have atleast one version present in the targer dhis system.
+* **NOTE:** Before you run the script, you should have atleast one version present in the target dhis system.
-* Same as the aboce command.
+* Same as the above command.
 ```
 Ex: ./metadata_Sync.sh 15 10
 ```